tnicolaysen-aqua/tethys/docs/tutorials/thredds/thredds_primer.rst

       </dataset>
     </catalog>

-5. Add a new catalog reference to the :file:`nwmCatalog.xml` at the bottom of the ``catalog`` section of :file:`catalog.xml`:
+4. Add a new catalog reference to the :file:`nwmCatalog.xml` at the bottom of the ``catalog`` section of :file:`catalog.xml`:

 .. code-block:: xml

     <catalogRef xlink:title="National Water Model Catalog" xlink:href="nwmCatalog.xml" name=""/>

-6. Restart the THREDDS server:
+5. Restart the THREDDS server to make sure the file contents are refreshed:

 .. code-block:: bash

     tethys docker restart -c thredds

-7. Navigate to `<http://localhost:8383/thredds/catalog/nwm/catalog.html>`_ to verify that the new data is available.
+6. Navigate to `<http://localhost:8383/thredds/catalog/nwm/catalog.html>`_ to verify that the new data is available.